SimpleSoftwareIO/simple-qrcode/README.md

 >The more error correction used; the bigger the QrCode becomes.
 Mobile phones usually can only support QrCode of version 4 or below.
 Read more about the [format](http://en.wikipedia.org/wiki/QR_code#Storage).

-#### Margin Change

-The ability to change the margin around a QrCode is also supported.
-Simply specify the margin desired in pixels using the following syntax:

-    QrCode::margin(100);

 #### Advance Usage

 All methods support chaining.
-The `generate` method must be called last.
+The `generate` method must be called last and any `format` change must be called first.
 For example you could run any of the following:

     QrCode::size(250)->color(150,90,10)->backgroundColor(10,14,244)->generate('Make me a QrCode!');
     QrCode::format('png')->size(399)->color(40,40,40)->generate('Make me a QrCode!');